 Finding the Best Enterprise Social Software Vendor

 When Solera Networks, a big data security intelligence and analytics company in Utah, wanted to implement a social collaboration network, they looked at all vendors.
 Solera is a mid-sized company, yet they had specific “must have” needs that would require any vendor to customize their offering.
-Solera demanded the higher security of a single-tenant private cloud deployment, plus Solera also needed customizations to accomplish the specific capabilities they had in mind.
+Solera demanded the higher security of a single-tenant private cloud deployment, plus Solera also needed customization to accomplish the specific capabilities they had in mind.

 Solera then found MangoApps, a Gartner “2012 Cool Vendor” specializing in the SMB and mid-market space (100-5,000 employees).
 After reviewing Solera’s requirements list, MangoApps quickly agreed to customize a private cloud solution.
 Less than 30 days later, Solera was up and running with their new enterprise social network which matched their needs exactly.